-The Accreditation Board for Engineering Technology (ABET) Criterion 5 states that an ABETaccredited undergraduate engineering program must incorporate a capstone design process to better prepare its graduates for various engineering careers [1].
-The most common pedagogical approaches to teaching design focus on a Problem-Based Learning and are centered around a specific problem to be addressed, and include general capstone courses covering relevant professional design topics [2, 3].
-This approach aims to provide educational experiences that simulate the real-world industrial design process and encourages creativity, innovation and teamwork among students [4, 5].
+The Accreditation Board for Engineering Technology Criterion 5 states that an accredited undergraduate engineering curriculum must include a capstone design process to better prepare its graduates for careers in engineering [1].
+One common pedagogical approach to teaching design focuses on problem-based learning and includes clinical immersion and educational experiences that simulate a real-world industrial design process and encourage creativity, innovation and teamwork [2-5].

-For over thirty years, our Biomedical Engineering (BME) program has been successfully teaching design as part of our BME curriculum.
-Over its lifetime, our design curriculum has seen several significant revisions to address changing industrial practices and to improve the students' educational experience and learning outcomes.
-In line with the modern industrial design practice, our current curriculum focuses on the systems engineering approach and includes key phases such as project definition, system-level design, prototype development, and verification and validation (V&V).
-In its most recent revision, our design curriculum was restructured to ensure that the students use their time more effectively to produce a functional prototype by the time they graduate, while alleviating some of the logistical challenges and frustrations commonly experienced by our students.
-Specifically, we reduced the duration of the capstone design sequence by three academic quarters, and delayed its start to the spring term of the junior year, with system design and prototype building phases to be completed during senior year.
+In line with modern practices, our program's design sequence focuses on system engineering, and includes key design phases of project definition, system-level design, prototype development, and verification and validation.
+In the most recent revision, we restructured our design curriculum to ensure better continuity of design topics, to facilitate collaborative projects with industry partners, and to alleviate various academic challenges noted by faculty and indicated by students in the course evaluation questionnaires.
+To this end, we reduced the duration of the capstone design sequence by three academic quarters, and delayed its start to the spring term of the junior year, with system design and prototype building phases to be completed during senior year.
+Here, we present the student assessment data that motivated that change as well as the data regarding the effects of this change on engagement in design and successful project completion.